-- 2 portabello mushroom caps (cleaned, with stems and gills removed)
+2 large portabello mushroom caps (cleaned, with stems and gills removed)

-- Once the mushrooms are done, flip them over and fill each cap with the quinoa mixture (you won't use it all) and then top with mozzarella cheese.
+Once the mushrooms are done, flip them over and divide quinoa mixture between each cap.
+Then top with mozzarella cheese (1/2 cup each).

-- Put them back in the oven and bake for about 5 minutes or until cheese is melted; then I like to turn the oven on broil for a minute or two to get the cheese browned and bubbly!
+Put them back in the oven and bake for about 5 minutes or until cheese is melted.
+I like to turn the oven on broil for a minute or two to get the cheese browned and bubbly!

 I'm looking forward to making some alternate variations of these - any ideas?
 Let me know if you have ever made stuffed mushroom caps and what flavor combinations you used.
 These might be a summer staple in my house!